intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

          `llvm.loop.no_depends_safelen` metadata.
-      4. `[[intel::ivdep(array, safelen)]]` should be translated to `llvm.access.group` metadata on all memory instructions that use the specified array, and `llvm.loop.no_depends_safelen` metadata should be placed on the loop and passed these access group(s).
+      4. `[[intel::ivdep(array, safelen)]]` should be translated to `llvm.access.group` metadata on all memory instructions that use the specified array (as with `ivdep(array)`, function calls don't need to be tagged by the front end), and `llvm.loop.no_depends_safelen` metadata should be placed on the loop and passed these access group(s).
 The front end is free to assign access groups as it sees fit as long as all the access groups for the accesses to the corresponding array appear in the `llvm.loop.no_depends_safelen` metadata.
 Multiple instances of ivdep(array, safelen) should generate a separate `llvm.loop.no_depends_safelen` metadata for each array.